sumedhsp/OctoDB/README.md

 - **Caching**: Redis for retry mechanisms and query performance.
 - **Storage**: DynamoDB for log and metadata management.

-Below is an architecture diagram of the system:
+Here is an architecture diagram of the system:

 ![image](https://github.com/user-attachments/assets/2a55ebdb-09b0-48a1-8b27-33f9a0f708fa)